Two Centuries at the Firth: How The Dalmore Learned to Grow

 The lesson for whisky drinkers is this: watch the distilleries that have been around for two centuries not because they make cheap stuff or massive volume, but because they understood something fundamental about sustainability.
 Dalmore will be around for another two hundred years, assuming anyone still wants good whisky.
 And based on the 200 years so far, that's a fairly safe bet.

-Recommended dram: The Dalmore King Alexander III – A sherry-cask-matured expression that shows what Dalmore does best: rich, layered, unapologetically indulgent Highland character.
+The Dalmore King Alexander III – A sherry-cask-matured expression that shows what Dalmore does best: rich, layered, unapologetically indulgent Highland character.
 At 40% ABV, it's strong enough to hold its own but smooth enough that you'll stay curious all the way down the glass.
 It's what a distillery that's been thinking for 200 years decides to pour when it wants to make a statement.